MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/gs1-barcodes.md

     - **Policy name** – Enter a name for the policy.
     - **Description** – Enter a short description of the policy.
-    - **Field value capturing method** – This option controls how the individual barcode values get handled as part of the mobile device flow.
+    - **Field value capturing method** – Select one of the following values to specify how the individual bar code values should be handled as part of the mobile device flow:

-      - If **Process immediately** is selected the application identifier values will immediately get passed to the next mobile device step, even though the recorded values aren't required for capturing as part of a following mobile device step.
-This can, depending on the recorded values, lead to unexpected mobile device flow processing.
+        - *Process immediately* – The application identifier values will immediately be passed to the next mobile device step, even though the recorded values aren't required for capture as part of a later mobile device step.
+Depending on the recorded values, this value can cause unexpected mobile device flow processing.
-      - If **Save as default** is selected the application identifier values will get stored throughout the whole mobile device menu item flow and only used in the mobile device steps that are requiring the defined fields.
-It's therefore required to specify the exact mobile device step field control names as part of the **GS1 policy** setup to link the application identifier values from the barcodes to the warehouse management mobile app fields.
-You can read more about how to find the proper **Field** names in [Inspect details of active Warehouse Management mobile app sessions](work-user-sessions.md).
+        - *Save as default* – The application identifier values will be stored throughout the whole mobile device menu item flow and will be used only in mobile device steps that require the defined fields.
+Therefore, the exact mobile device step field control names must be specified as part of the GS1 policy setup, to link the application identifier values from the bar codes to the Warehouse Management mobile app fields.
+For more information about how to find the correct field names, see [Inspect details of active Warehouse Management mobile app sessions](work-user-sessions.md).

-    - **Auto submit** – This option is only available when **Field value capturing method** is set to *Save as default*.
-Set to *Yes* to automatically submit the mobile device step if all the fields are populated.
+    - **Auto submit** – This option is available only when the **Field value capturing method** field is set to *Save as default*.
+Set it to *Yes* to automatically submit the mobile device step if all the fields are set.

 1. On the FastTab below the header, map field names to application identifiers as required for the current policy.
 Use the buttons on the toolbar to add or remove rows as you require.
 For each row, set the following fields:

     - **Field** – Select or enter the mobile app input field that the incoming value should be assigned to.
 The value isn't the display name that workers see.
 Instead, it's the key name that is assigned to the field in the underlying code.
 The default setup provides a collection of fields that are likely to be useful, and includes intuitive key names for each field and matching programmed functionality.
 However, you might have to talk to your development partners to find the correct selections for your implementation.
 For more information about how to look up field names, see [Inspect details of active Warehouse Management mobile app sessions](work-user-sessions.md).
     - **Application identifier** – Select the applicable application identifier, as defined on the **GS1 application identifiers** page.
 The identifier establishes how the bar code will be interpreted and stored as a value for the named field.
 After you select an application identifier, the **Description** field shows the description of it.
-    - **Sorting** – This column is only available when **Field value capturing method** is set to *Process immediately*.
-Each multi-value bar code includes a series of application identifiers, each of which is followed by a value.
+    - **Sorting** – This column is available only when the **Field value capturing method** field is set to *Process immediately*.
+Every multi-value bar code includes a series of application identifiers, each of which is followed by a value.
 The applicable GS1 policy identifies which application identifier is mapped to each database field.
 However, if a bar code uses the same application identifier more than once, the system uses the order in which application identifiers appear in the code to map them to fields.
-For rows that share an application identifier with one or more other rows, use this field to establish the order that the matching rows are processed in.
+For rows that share an application identifier with one or more other rows, use this field to establish the order that the matching rows should be processed in.
 The row that has the lowest sorting value will be processed first.
-    - **Allow overwriting** – This column is only available when **Field value capturing method** is set to *Save as default*.
-Select this check box to save the application identifier value coming from the barcode even though a value already exists as part of the mobile device step.
-Only field values enabled for editing will get overwritten.
+    - **Allow overwriting** – This column is available only when the **Field value capturing method** field is set to *Save as default*.
+Select the checkbox to save the application identifier value that comes from the bar code, even though a value already exists as part of the mobile device step.
+Only field values that are enabled for editing will be overwritten.

 > [!NOTE]
 > For bar codes that include more than one identical application identifier, you *must* use the **Sorting** field to establish the order of the fields.